-The erasure detection image in the case of the replacement method (see Fig.~\ref{Fig_mechanism}C) is a combination of a high survival, slow image~\cite{Covey2019A} with a duration of $30 \, \text{ms}$ and a fast, low survival~\cite{Scholl2023} image with a duration of $24 \, \mu \text{s}$.
-We perform this combination in order to maximize the imaging fidelity while minimizing the misidentification of Raman scattering events from the $\ket{{\uparrow}}$ state to the $\ket{{\downarrow}}$ state.
+The erasure detection image in the case of the replacement method (see Fig.~\ref{Fig_mechanism}C) is a combination of a high survival, slow image~\cite{Covey2019A} with a duration of $30\, \text{ms}$ and a fast, low survival~\cite{Scholl2023} image with a duration of $24 \, \mu s$.
+We combine the slow and fast images in this way because on its own the fast image has a fidelity~\cite{Scholl2023} of only ${\approx}$0.98.
+The slow image improves the overall imaging fidelity to ${\approx}0.999$, while the fast image serves to catch any events where an atom has decayed -- for instance due to Raman scattering events from the $\ket{{\uparrow}}$ state to the $\ket{{\downarrow}}$ state -- during the slow image.
 We then perform another blue sideband pulse and a fast image in order to minimize the effect of tweezer-induced heating during the erasure detection, which improves the eventual erasure cooling efficiency.
-Due to the fast image, the tweezers holding atoms in $\ket{{\downarrow}}$ are empty.
-We fill them with auxiliary atoms which were measured to be in the $\ket{0,\uparrow}$ state.
+Due to the low survival of the fast image, the tweezers holding atoms in $\ket{{\downarrow}}$ are empty.
+We refill them with auxiliary atoms which were measured to be in the $\ket{0,\uparrow}$ state.

 We ramp down the tweezers depth to $\sim 40 \, \mu \text{K}$, which corresponds to one-tenth of their nominal depth in order to reduce the effect of tweezer-induced heating such as Rayleigh scattering.
 In particular, we also observe that rearrangement-induced heating strongly depends on tweezers depth, and is minimized for tweezers depth in the range $\sim 20 - 40\, \mu \text{K}$.
 This rearrangement-induced heating is identified to be coming from (i) the finite probability that an atom is heated during transportation, and (ii) tweezers depth oscillations during atom movement due to intermodulation of the varying frequencies in the acousto-optic deflector used to generate the tweezers~\cite{Endres2016}, although we leave a quantitative analysis of these effects to future work.